jesims/backpack/CONTRIBUTING.md

 **DO** update the [CONTRIBUTORS](CONTRIBUTORS.md) to append your name (if not already present).

 **DO** notify the project maintainers about any PR that has become stale.
+We're human and sometimes miss notifications.

 **DO** search [crossclj.info](https://crossclj.info/) when considering new additions to see if something already exists.